mk-fg/notification-thing/README.md

 Usage
 --------------------

-Just make sure nothing else is already listening on the same dbus path/interface and start the daemon by hand.
+Make sure nothing else is already listening on the same dbus path/interface and start the daemon by hand - should work.

 Alternatively, dbus service file can be installed, so daemon can be started whenever notifications arrive (and exiting during silence timeouts):